qxf2/patient-health-record-dapp/README.md

 5. A MetaMask popup will be displayed with the account details as shown below
    ![metamask](https://github.com/indiranell/patient-health-record-dapp/assets/22164284/2af8aaaf-3b0c-4739-9160-a97b5ac0099d)

-## Test you smart contracts
+## Testing smart contracts

 It is important to test your smart-contract before deployment.
-I have covered few test scenarios which I will explain in this blog - To run the test use the command `truffle test --network development`
+I have covered few test scenarios in this blog - https://qxf2.com/blog/exploring-smart-contract-testing To run the test use the command

+`truffle test --network development`